Reinforcement Learning for Efficient and Tuning-Free Link Adaptation: Numerical Results

+Next, we discuss the numerical results for the pedestrian and vehicular channel models.
+For the OLLA algorithm, the step size parameter is kept at $\Delta=0.5$ dB.
+The window sizes for UTS and MTS are chosen to be $L=100$ and $L=30$ respectively for the pedestrian and vehicular channels.
+The LTS variance parameter is configured to be $\sigma=0.3$ and $\sigma=3.0$ for these two fading channels based on the discussion earlier.

+In Fig.~\ref{fig:freqsel_fading_pedestrian}, the average realized throughput for OLLA, UTS, MTS, and LTS algorithms are illustrated for the pedestrian channel with blue, orange, green, and red curves respectively.
+We observe that OLLA achieves good throughput performance for the initial few time intervals, but exhibits large fluctuations in later intervals.
+In contrast, UTS has a relatively more stable throughput performance.
+However, the peak throughput achieved by UTS is up to $30\%$ lower than OLLA.
+Compared to both OLLA and UTS, MTS achieves a lower link throughput.
+In contrast, LTS demonstrates the best performance among the evaluted link adaptation algorithms.
+The throughput with OLLA is both higher then competing algorithms, and stable across the time intervals.

-We illustrate the LA performance for the vehicular channel in Fig.~\ref{fig:freqsel_fading_vehicular}.
-The OLLA, UTS, and LTSLA algorithms are indicated with solid cyan, dashed green, and solid red curves, respectively.
-For OLLA, we choose a step size parameter $\Delta=1.0$ dB to allow efficient adaptation to the relatively fast channel variations.
-UTS uses a smaller window size of $L=50$ for the same reason.
-The variance parameter for LTSLA is $\sigma^2=3.0$ based on the Doppler information of the vehicular channel.
-The average throughput realized by LTSLA is between $1$x-$3$x the throughput observed for OLLA.
-UTS achieves high peak throughput for some of the time intervals as wells.
-However, UTS has a zero throughput for a large number of time intervals since it does not adapt fast enough to the channel.
-As a result, UTS underperforms OLLA for most of the transmission duration.
-LTSLA hence has a superior performance to both the competing schemes for the vehicular channel.
+We illustrate the link adaptation performance for the vehicular channel in Fig.~\ref{fig:freqsel_fading_vehicular}.
+Here, the average throughput realized by LTS is up to $100\%$ higher than that achieved by the competing algorithms.
+Further, MTS is observed to have a zero throughput for a large number of time intervals since it does not adapt fast enough to the channel.
+As a result, MTS underperforms OLLA for most of the transmission duration.